Your new design will be uploaded in:

-Miss Barton and Mrs Kaur welcome Year 3 back for the Summer term!
+Miss Barton and Mrs Kaur welcome Year 3 back for the last half term!

 Our Class Saint